unDocUMeantIt/tm.plugin.koRpus/README.md

 ```
 library(devtools)
-install_github("unDocUMeantIt/tm.plugin.koRpus")
+install_github("unDocUMeantIt/tm.plugin.koRpus") # stable release
+install_github("unDocUMeantIt/tm.plugin.koRpus", ref="develop") # development release
 ```

 ## License

+Copyright 2015-2017 Meik Michalke <meik.michalke@hhu.de>

-tm.plugin.koRpus Copyright (C) 2016 m.eik michalke, released under the
-GNU General Public License (GPL) version 3 or (at your option) any later version.
+tm.plugin.koRpus is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

-This software is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+tm.plugin.koRpus is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

-You should have received a copy of the license with the source package as the file COPYING or LICENSE.
+You should have received a copy of the GNU General Public License along with tm.plugin.koRpus.
+If not, see <http://www.gnu.org/licenses/>.